rmccrear/basic-DSA/problem-set-1/README.md

 2. How much revenue will John make from these customers.
 3. How many people want Chocolate Chunk?

-Can you think of a few more questions we could ask?
+Can you think of a few more questions we could ask about this scenario?

 Which questions are easiest to answer?
 Which are harder?
 Why?

 Finally, how might we represent the scenario in code?
-Can we create a program that will answer this question?
+Can we create a program that will answer one or more of the questions we thought of?